usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% figure Figure 19a %}
 {% asset design-standards/fig_19a_plan.gif alt="" %}
 {% figcaption %}
-<strong>Plan.</strong> Handrails that are not continuous must have a horizontal extension at the top and bottom of the run.
+<p><strong>Plan.</strong> Handrails that are not continuous must have a horizontal extension at the top and bottom of the run.
 A minimum 12 inch (305 mm) horizontal extension is required at each top riser (indicated in the figure by the dimension X).
-A minimum 12 inch (305 mm) horizontal extension plus the width of one tread is required at each bottom riser (indicated by the dimension Y).
+A minimum 12 inch (305 mm) horizontal extension plus the width of one tread is required at each bottom riser (indicated by the dimension Y).</p>
 {% endfigcaption %}
 {% endfigure %}